SAFETAG/SAFETAG/en/exercises/dns_enumeration/materials_needed.md

 **Materials needed**

-Before conducting DNS enumeration, it is important that you have a decent computer with the folloinwg hardware specifications:
+Before conducting DNS enumeration or any other assessments(network, web application etc), it is important that you have a decent computer with the folloinwg hardware specifications:

 - Intel Core iSeries (i7 recommended)
 - 4GB RAM (8GB recommended)
 - 500GB Hard drive
 - [Kali Linux.](https://www.kali.org/downloads/)
+- Internet Connection

 **Which Kali Linux?**